vegu-ai/talemate/docs/getting-started/load-a-scene.md

 - save the current scene state
 - and more ...

-Find out more about the tools in the [Scenario Tools](/user-guide/scenario-tools) section of the user guide.
+A full guide can be found in the [Scenario Tools](/user-guide/scenario-tools) section of the user guide.

 ### World state